MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 DPM communicates with the VMware server securely over an HTTPS channel.
 To create the secure communication, install a trusted certificate on both the VMware server and the DPM server.
 If the connection to your vCenter isn't secure, you can secure it by installing a certificate on the DPM server.
 Use the same certificate to make a secure connection with the VMware server.

-To verify if there is a secure communication channel between DPM and vCenter, open a browser on the DPM server and access the VMware server.
-If you're using Chrome and you do not have a valid certificate, you see the strikethrough in the URL, like this example:
+To verify if there's a secure communication channel between DPM and vCenter, open a browser on the DPM server and access the VMware server.
+If you're using Chrome and you don't have a valid certificate, you see the strikethrough in the URL, like this example:

 ![Screenshot of no secure communication channel on Chrome.](./media/back-up-vmware/secure-communication-chrome.png)